ravikumar1302/Adobe-AEM/1 Front End/2 CSS/2 Basic.md

 ## BASIC CSS THEORY :

 -   CSS was first proposed by Håkon Wium Lie on 10 October 1994.
 At the time, Lie was working with Tim Berners-Lee at CERN.
+-   CSS (Cascading Style Sheets) is a language designed to simplify the process of making web pages presentable.
+-   The main advantages are the separation of content (in HTML) and styling (in CSS).
+Also, the same CSS rules can be used across all pages and not have to be rewritten.
+-   HTML uses tags and CSS uses rule sets.
+CSS styles are applied to the HTML element using selectors.

 -   **Main Topics** :
     -   Type of CSS : Inline, internal and external CSS
     -   Selectors